 The Scandinavian restaurant has been described as a gastronomic mecca, focused on creating world-class dishes.
 Established about two decades ago in 2003 by the Danish chef Rene Redzepi, Noma has been credited with the invention of the New Nordic Cuisine.
 The aim of the restaurant is to focus solely on the ingredients available in the Scandinavian region.
 The menu has showcased ingredients like moss and ants in its dishes, surprising people with its culinary innovation.

 The 20-course meal rotates through the seasons, with a focus on vegetables in spring and meats in autumn.
-A meal at Noma cost DKK 3,500 (SGD 673 approx.) per person and the restaurant is always booked for months.
+A meal at Noma costs DKK 3,500 (USD 505 approx.) per person and the restaurant is usually booked months in advance.
 However, the Noma as we know it is shutting down.
 Winter 2024 will be the last season to experience the menu that has been awarded three Michelin stars.

 What’s happening to Noma?